turingcompl33t/site/posts/2025-12-2-makemore-bigram.md

 nll = -log_likelihood
 ```

 We perform one final transformation to compute the mean negative log-likelihood across all of the bigrams against which we are evaluating our loss.
+Now, the final value represents the average loss across every evaluation example, rather than the sum of these example-level losses.

 The final loss function looks like:

 ```python
 def loss(model: torch.Tensor, data: list[str]) -> float: